Article by Business World Magazine, April 2014

 It’s been a vital part of the skill set since Accurate was founded as a small folding carton operation in Newark in 1944, and it’s a tenet the company’s incumbent executive vice president and chief operating officer, Mark Schlossman, is still counting on as challenging conditions approach today.

-Plant facilities were updated in the 1990s under the leadership of Lisa Hirsh, the grand-daughter of the company’s founder and now its president and chief executive officer.
+Plant facilities were updated in the 1990s under the leadership of Lisa Hirsh, the granddaughter of the company’s founder and now its president and chief executive officer.
 During that time, capacity drastically increased thanks to a $20 million expansion that included state-of-the-art machinery such as version 4 Asitrade, a seven-color KBA litho press and a Bobst SPO high-speed die cutter.

-“These additions to our equipment list enabled us to become a company who can ship throughout the entire United States competitively.
+“These additions to our equipment list enabled us to become a company that can ship throughout the entire United States competitively.
 Once we realized this, the sky became the limit and our volumes grew year after year,” Schlossman said.